-Working rooms in the main hall at the disposal of the FIVB must be adequately furnished (i.e. equipped with telephone lines and personal computers as required) for the following purposes:
+Working rooms in the main hall at the disposal of the FIVB and its owned companies must be adequately furnished (i.e. equipped with telephone lines and personal computers as required) for the following purposes:

-19.1.1 the office room (at least 40 m) of the FIVB President (or his representative) must be furnished with two desks, one working table with six (6) chairs in one of them; two (2) comfortable sofas, one (1) low table and chairs in the other;

-- 19.1.2 the office room (at least 40 m) of the Control Committee President must be furnished with two (2) desks, one (1) working table with six (6) chairs in one of them; two (2) comfortable sofas, one (1) low table and chairs in the other; - 19.1.3 the office of the FIVB Technical Delegate must measure no less than 24 m and be equipped with two (2) working tables and six (6) chairs for other FIVB Technical Officials; - 19.1.4 the Control Committee meeting rooms must be : - a. for the Appeal and Venue Operations Sub-Committees of at least 24 m with table and chairs for eight persons ,and - b. for the Refereeing Sub-Committee at least 24 m with table and chairs for eight persons. - 19.1.5 An internet connection is mandatory for these areas.
+- 19.1.1 the office room (at least 40 m2) of the FIVB President (or his representative, if requested) must be furnished with two desks, one working table with six (6) chairs in one of them; two (2) comfortable sofas, one (1) low table and chairs in the other; - 19.1.2 the office room (at least 40 m2) of the Control Committee President must be furnished with two (2) desks, one (1) working table with six (6) chairs in one of them; two (2) comfortable sofas, one (1) low table and chairs in the other; - 19.1.3 the office of the FIVB Technical Delegate must measure no less than 24 m2 and be equipped with two (2) working tables and six (6) chairs for other FIVB Technical Officials; - 19.1.4 the Control Committee meeting rooms must contain : - a. for the Committees of at least 24 m2 with table and chairs for eight persons ,and - b. for the Refereeing Sub-Committee at least 24 m2 with table and chairs for eight persons. - 19.1.5 An adequate internet connection is mandatory for these areas.